Media literacy: United States

-Founded in 2008, the News Literacy Project initially offered curricular materials and other resources for educators who taught U.S. students in grades 6-12 (middle school and high school), focusing primarily on helping students learn to sort fact from fiction in the digital age.
+Founded in 2008, the News Literacy Project initially offered curricular materials and other resources for educators who taught U.S. students in grades 6–12 (middle school and high school), focusing primarily on helping students learn to sort fact from fiction in the digital age.
 (In 2020 NLP expanded its work to include audiences of all ages and made all of its resources free of charge.)
 Similar programs for students and adults are also offered by the Poynter Institute (MediaWise) and the Stanford History Education Group at Stanford University (Civic Online Reasoning).
 Assessments of students who have taken such programs and those who have not have shown that the students with media literacy training can more easily recognize false or misleading content and determine whether a source of information is credible.

-Interdisciplinary scholarship in media literacy education is emerging.
-Stony Brook University's Center for News Literacy, founded in 2007 by Howard Schneider, the dean of the university's journalism school, grew out of his collaboration "with hard science, social science and humanities experts ... to build a course that helps students understand their own biases as well as the importance of reliable information to their inherited role as stewards of a democracy."
-In 2009, a scholarly journal, the Journal of Media Literacy Education, was launched to support the work of scholars and practitioners in the field.
-Universities such as Appalachian State University, Columbia University, Ithaca College, New York University, Brooklyn College of the City University of New York, the University of Texas-Austin, The University of Rhode Island and the University of Maryland offer courses and summer institutes in media literacy for pre-service teachers and graduate students.
-Brigham Young University offers a graduate program in media education specifically for in-service teachers.
-Since 2011, the University of California, Los Angeles (UCLA) Graduate School of Education and Information Studies' Teacher Education Program has required all new teachers take a 4-unit course on Critical Media Literacy.
+18 states have enacted media literacy standards in K-12 education as of 2023, including Texas, New Jersey, Delaware, Florida and California.
+In 2021, Illinois became the first state to require high school students to take a news literacy class.

+South America

+Media literacy education in South America has expanded in recent years as governments, civil society organizations, and academic institutions respond to concerns about political polarization, disinformation, and the growth of digital media platforms.
+Although approaches vary widely across the region, many initiatives share a focus on strengthening citizens’ critical thinking skills, promoting responsible information consumption, and building public awareness of online manipulation.
+Regional efforts often emerge from collaborations between NGOs, journalists, and educators, rather than from formal national policies.
+As in other parts of the world, UNESCO guidelines and international media literacy networks have influenced curriculum development and public campaigns.